3and4/Leither/doc/GongShi-en.md

 The above functions combined can give internet back to its users from the grip of oligarchies.
 + Value
 Traditional block-chain does bookkeeping for others.
-Every organization of Leither has a mission to decentralize an internet application, to give user control of its data, to satisfy user need first and foremost.
-The action of every participant has real value, in order to take back the outrageous profit of oligarchies and redistribute it user oriented.
+Every organization of Leither has a mission to decentralize an internet application, to give user control of its data, to satisfy user's need first and foremost.
+The action of every participant has real value, in order to take back the outrageous profit of oligarchies and redistribute it users who did meaningful work.
 + Cost
 Mining of regular block-chain is hugely expensive because of all the machines and electricity cost to do the most basic work.
-In Leither, consensus is achieved by doing the very job of internet business.
+In Leither, consensus is achieved by doing the very job of internet.
 Tv box, router, NAS, smart phone, even Raspberry zero worth $10 can provide valuable services and ROI much higher than mining machine.
 + Efficiency
 Leither elastic system can scale according to business request.
 Workload is balanced on to every node through consensus.
-The most business load, the more nodes and powerful the network processing capacity, far exceeds that of regular block-chain.
+The heavier the network load, the more the nodes, and the more powerful the network processing capacity that far exceeds that of regular block-chain.
 Because of its high efficiency, a few nodes can construct their own business and consensus mechanism.
 + Privacy
-In regular block-chain, flow of every account is open book.
-Even though account is anonymous, it is possible to identify the account by analyzing flow information.
+In regular block-chain, information flow of every account is an open book.
+Even though account is anonymous, it is possible to identify the account owner by analyzing flow information.
-In Leither, except the earliest contribution of a user need to be publicized for auditing.
-All the transaction afterward only need to open to related parties and a few nodes.
+In Leither, except the earliest contribution of a user that need to be publicized for auditing, all the transactions afterward only need to open to related parties and a few nodes.
 The whole network has a shade of grey.
 Creator can set translucency to protect privacy.
 + Lawfulness
-The token of Leither has corresponding service as object.
-It is more like the points, notes, share, Q coin, etc. It has many reference in reality.
-It is perfectly legal.
-On business form, it is similar to early Taobao business, completely decentralized and conducted in the name of individual.
+A token of Leither has corresponding service as anchor object.
+It is more like points, notes, share, Q coin, and many other business practices in real life.
+It is perfectly legal, as a matter of fact very similar to early Taobao business, completely decentralized and conducted in the name of individual.

-Smart contract is dealing with real business data, avoid the falling hole of ethereum that it can only process virtual business such as encryption coin.
+Smart contract deals with real business data, therefore avoids the falling hole of ethereum which can only process virtual business such as encryption coin.